cefore/cefpyco/README.md

     - It has also only been confirmed to work with Python 3.
     - Bug reports can be sent to GitHub (https://github.com/cefore/cefore/issues).
 * If cefnetd is started with sudo privileges, sudo may be required even when using Python tools.
 If the tool fails to start, check the startup log to see if `Permission Denied` or a similar message is present.
 If necessary, run the Python tool with sudo privileges.
-* If you terminate cefnetd using commands such as “kill” without using cefnetdstop, you will get the following error message:
+* If you terminate cefnetd using commands such as "kill" without using cefnetdstop, you will get the following error message:
-    “Another cefnetd is already listening on this port,” and subsequent startup may fail.
+    "Another cefnetd is already listening on this port," and subsequent startup may fail.
     * The reason is that the socket file is still in the directory `/tmp`.
     * In such a case, try `sudo cefnetdstop -F`, which will execute a forced termination, including deletion of the socket file.
 * If the application cannot receive Interests, check if there are some matching entries for the Interest name in the FIB.